 D18: Read system data

-With the D18 function you can read system data and store them in Q parameters.
-You select the system data through a group name (ID number), and additionally through a number and an index.
+With the function D18 you can read system data and store them in Q parameters.
+You select the system data through a group name (ID number), and additionally through a number and an index, if required.